Basic example

 results = energysystem.results["main"]

-storage = energysystem.groups[BATTERY_STORAGE]
+storage = energysystem.groups[STORAGE_LABEL]

 # print a time slice of the state of charge